top of page

 coming soon

 Like nail masters across Ukraine, Olena is booked out weeks in advance.
-She delights in helping people choose bright and bold colors on their nails.
-In this episode, she talks about why it is important for so many to continue to get their nails done during wartime.
+She delights in helping people choose bright and bold colors for their fingernails.
+In this episode, she talks about why it is important that women continue having their nails done during wartime.

 New Episodes Each Week